marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/additionamset.png
 :width: 15px

-It is possible to define different messages to show after the stars rate on the participant screen.
+It is possible to define different messages that are displayed on the participant screen after the star rating.
-Also, there are 4 boxes to define star ranges in each game separately.
+There are also 4 boxes that can be used to define a separate star range for each game.
-Depending on the count of the sentences in the correct solution, the range of the numbers should go higher.
+Depending on the number of sentences in the correct solution, the range of numbers should go higher.

 .. warning:: Please note that the score ranges have a default value each, if you don’t change it depending on the game, it will use the defined value and there might be a chance of having a wrong result.